REVIEW OF VETERINARY EDUCATION IN AUSTRALIA AND NEW ZEALAND

 Panel

-The review is being conducted by an expert panel comprising:
+The review was conducted by an expert panel comprising:

 – Dr Helen Scott-Orr AM PSM (Chair) – former Chief Veterinary Officer of NSW, Hon.
 Associate Professor University of Sydney and Australian Inspector-General of Biosecurity.